Search Results :

 miniorange img Using Manual configuration

-• In Select Data Source: Enter Data about the relying party manually & Click on Next.
+• In Select Data Source: choose Enter Data about the relying party manually & Click on Next.

 • SAML Single Sign-On (SSO) using ADFS Identity Provider(IdP),ADFS LOGIN - SAML 2.0 Wizard_Metadata manual